 The Infrastructure Lab

-BPC’s Infrastructure Lab is a team of infrastructure experts and practitioners that works with collaborators from industry, government, and academia to assess how our nation is financing and funding the physical structures, systems, and networks that provide essential services—water, power, mobility, and connectivity—to the public.
-Their mission is direct: to build evidence through research and analysis about what works and delivers the best outcomes for our nation’s infrastructure and taxpayers, and to share this evidence with policymakers so they can make informed and effective decisions for restoring America’s infrastructure.
+We build evidence through research and analysis about what works and delivers the best outcomes for taxpayers, and share this evidence with policymakers so they can make informed and effective decisions for restoring America’s infrastructure.

 In 2016, BPC’s Executive Council on Infrastructure published A New Model to Modernize U.S. Infrastructure.
 Their recommendations fuel the Lab’s Demonstration Initiatives.

 BPC’s Infrastructure Lab complements the Infrastructure teams’ issue briefs, public convenings, and communications outreach by highlighting initiatives in the market that have the potential to demonstrate to other governments that they too can take similar action to restore in infrastructure for economic and social benefit.
 This integrated strategy increases the likelihood of gaining the support of lawmakers for an innovative idea that can drive meaningful public value.